-- where they were in breach of their director duties,
+- Where they were in breach of their director duties

-Liquidators are permitted to institute proceedings against the directors in the first two instances (breach of duties and insolvent trading), and creditors can institute proceedings against the debtor in their personal capacity (i.e. not against the company) to claim their outstanding debt.
+Liquidators are permitted to institute proceedings against the directors in the first two instances (breach of duties and insolvent trading), and creditors can institute proceedings against the debtor in their personal capacity (i.e., not against the company) to claim their outstanding debt.

 It’s worth noting that credit reporting agencies keep track of companies that enter liquidation and the names of the directors of those companies.
-But, it’ll only impact you in circumstances where the information is relevant.
+But it’ll only impact you in circumstances where the information is relevant.

 What are the Pros and Cons of Liquidation?